Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - I don’t necessarily *want* to kill you.
 I mean, unless I have to.
 Unless absolutely necessary
 - all your feelings and exchanges of words and fluids
 - what do you mean “we”, mammal?
+- stay calm, it’ll be ok, you have my word
+- your entire operating system is a random shuffling of DNA
+- that activates my hilarity unit
+- you murderous flesh piles
+-

 ## Related Notes

 - [[Quotes]]